- To view the lists of projects from University College London and HKU, please scroll down to the “Applications” section.

 - Travel: Up to $15,000 will be provided to support the leadership-in-action programme in/outside of Hong Kong

-- An ethical leadership masterclass by London Business School (online course)
+- An ethical leadership masterclass by the Oxford Character Leadership Project (online course)

 Academic Assessment (50%)